-This multi-disciplinary program devotes significant resources towards research benefiting veterans affected by traumatic brain injury (TBI) and resulting post-traumatic epilepsy (PTE).
-The goal of CURE’s PTE Initiative is to establish a multi-center, multi-investigator research team to improve ways to study PTE in a laboratory setting, develop biomarkers, and understand risk factors that will help us predict who will develop PTE following TBI.
-In this way, we will lay the groundwork for the creation of novel therapies to prevent the development of PTE.
+This multi-disciplinary program devotes significant resources towards research benefiting individuals affected by traumatic brain injury (TBI) and resulting post-traumatic epilepsy (PTE).
+CURE Epilepsy’s PTE Initiative features a multi-center, multi-investigator research team dedicated to improving ways to study PTE in a laboratory setting, developing biomarkers, and understanding risk factors to help us predict who will develop PTE following TBI.
+In this way, we are laying groundwork for the creation of novel therapies to prevent the development of PTE.

 University of Pennsylvania Project

 Dr. Vicky Johnson and her team are focused on how possible detrimental changes following TBI, including chronic leakage of the blood-brain barrier (a cell barrier within blood vessels that blocks certain substances from passing into the brain from the rest of the body), neuronal degeneration (the deterioration and death of neurons) and gliosis (changes in important neuronal support cells in response to central nervous system damage), might lead to PTE.
 To characterize these, the team is using tissue from humans with traumatic brain injury as well as a unique large animal model of TBI.
 Thus far, the team findings suggest dysfunctional changes in certain cell types and pathways in the brain after TBI that may be associated with the development of PTE.
 The team is also studying how certain changes in brain activity following TBI may indicate the development of PTE.